-- Electric main switches are left in the "off" position. - Safety locking system is secured (excavators). - Bucket is lowered to the ground (excavators, wheel loaders, backhoe loaders) and protected to avoid scratches. - All storage compartments are closed to avoid any power drain on the battery during storage. - Switches and operating controls are switched to off/neutral position. - The vehicle is not parked on inflammable materials, such as dry grass or leaves. - The seat covers and other protection material are in a proper position. - Remove key from ignition and store according to manufacturer guidelines.
+- The doors, windows, roof and cowl are closed. - Wing mirrors are folded in. - Parking brake is applied (for long storage in compounds, hand brake must be released). - If specific conditions require not to apply it, please consult the manufacturer instructions. - Electric main switches are left in the "off" position. - Safety locking system is secured (excavators). - Bucket is lowered to the ground (excavators, wheel loaders, backhoe loaders) and protected to avoid scratches. - NEW - To avoid damages to the running/parking surfaces of compound or ship's deck from the Steel tracks of the Ro-Ro, rubber carpet or used cables should be used. - All storage compartments are closed to avoid any power drain on the battery during storage. - Switches and operating controls are switched to off/neutral position. - The vehicle is not parked on inflammable materials, such as dry grass or leaves. - The seat covers and other protection material are in a proper position. - Remove key from ignition and store according to manufacturer guidelines.